Peace Sells... but Who's Buying?: Background and recording

 In an interview for Metal Forces in December 1985, frontman Dave Mustaine revealed that the band had already started writing new material for the second album.
 He said that two songs ("Black Friday" and "Bad Omen") were finished and described them as a "total blur", being much faster than "Rattlehead" from their debut album, Killing Is My Business... and Business Is Good!
+However, "Bad Omen" was played at the bands debut gig on February 1984 at Ruthie's Inn in Berkeley, California, while "Black Friday" was played in April at The Keystone.
 Speaking about the lyrical content of Peace Sells..., Mustaine and bassist David Ellefson stated that they wanted to change the public perception of heavy metal by writing songs that contained socially aware lyrics.
 Mustaine further noted that the band was not unaware of the political situation at the time, and that some of his political beliefs were reflected in the songs.
 Professional rock critic Steve Huey noted the album's combination of "punkish political awareness with a dark, threatening, typically heavy metal worldview".

 During the first two months of 1986, Megadeth commenced a brief tour of the East Coast of the United States.
 At the shows, which were practically a continuation of the Killing for a Living tour, the band performed a number of songs from its upcoming album.
 Following the conclusion of the tour, the band intended to start making the record at the Music Grinder studio on Melrose Avenue in Hollywood.
 Mustaine lifted the title from an article in Reader's Digest, which was titled "Peace Would Sell But No One Would Buy It".
-Their label at the time, Combat Records, provided a recording budget of $25,000, which allowed the band to hire a freelance producer, Randy Burns.
+Their label at the time, Combat Records, provided a recording budget of $25,000 ($71,553 in 2024), which allowed the band to hire a freelance producer, Randy Burns.
 The recording of the album turned out to be very difficult for the band, because Mustaine and Ellefson were both homeless at the time.
 Furthermore, guitarist Chris Poland and drummer Gar Samuelson would not show up for hours because of their heroin addiction.
 Shortly after the band finished the final recordings of the album for Combat, they were approached by Tim Carr, an A&R representative of Capitol Records.
-After securing a contract with the group, Capitol hired producer Paul Lani to remix the original mixes done by Randy Burns, the previous producer.
+After securing a contract with the group, Capitol hired producer Paul Lani to mix the final album.
+Some of Randy Burns' original demo mixes for the album were later released as bonus material when the album was remixed by Dave Mustaine in 2004.

 Poland was the only member who had multiple instruments, as Ellefson and Mustaine only had one bass and guitar respectively.
-Unlike Mustaine's previous band, both he and Poland laid down lead and rhythm tracks.